David Scott (Georgia politician): Political positions

-Scott was ranked as the 18th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the second most bipartisan member of the U.S. House of Representatives from Georgia) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy, which ranks members of the United States Congress by their degree of bipartisanship by measuring how often each member's bills attract co-sponsors from the opposite party and each member co-sponsors bills by members of the opposite party.
+Scott was ranked as the 18th-most bipartisan member of the U.S. House of Representatives during the 114th Congress (and the second most bipartisan member of the U.S. House of Representatives from Georgia) in the Bipartisan Index created by the Lugar Center and the McCourt School of Public Policy, which ranks members of the United States Congress by their degree of bipartisanship by measuring how often each member's bills attract co-sponsors from the opposite party and each member co-sponsors bills by members of the opposite party.

-Online gambling

-Scott is a staunch advocate of a federal prohibition of online poker.
-In 2006, he cosponsored H.R.
-4777, the Internet Gambling Prohibition Act, and voted for H.R.
-4411, the Goodlatte-Leach Internet Gambling Prohibition Act.
-In 2008, he opposed H.R.
-5767, the Payment Systems Protection Act (a bill that sought to place a moratorium on enforcement of the Unlawful Internet Gambling Enforcement Act while the U.S. Treasury Department and the Federal Reserve defined "unlawful Internet gambling").

 Affordable Care Act

 Scott voted for the Affordable Care Act (Obamacare).
 On August 6, 2009, he was confronted by a constituent who was also a local doctor.
 The doctor, who later appeared in subsequent debates with his opposition candidate, asked Scott why he was going to vote for a health care plan similar to the plan implemented in Massachusetts and whether he supported a government-provided health care insurance option.
 Scott questioned whether the doctor was a resident of his district, although the local TV station WXIA-TV confirmed that the doctor did live and work in the district.
 Scott also said the doctor had not called Scott's office to set up a meeting about health care; this was not verified.